Do you provide back up care?

 Where do you source your nannies?
 Do you have a pool of nannies?

 It really comes down the exact position and what the client is looking for.
-All social media is used along with her website, Indeed, and other online resources.
+All social media is used along with The Nanny Consultant website, Indeed, and other online resources.
 Many nannies are word of mouth and are in her circle.
 Kyla does have nannies that are dedicated to her and will only use her as they have had such a wonderful experience.
-During the other seasons there is a lot of recruitment that goes into the positions.

 What areas do you serve?

-Currently she is working as far south as Tacoma, South Seattle, and Renton and as far North as Mill Creek and Snohomish.
+Currently she is working as far south as Tacoma, South Seattle, and Renton and as far North as the San Juan Islands.
 Kyla does not service Issaquah, Sammamish, and Snoqualmie.
 Please reach out if you are farther than these areas and Kyla can chat about your position.

 How long does it take to fill a position?

 It can take less than a week and up to 3 months.
 It really depends on the position.
 Any position under 40 hours will take much longer.
 Keep in mind most nannies need to give a one month notice to their current family.

 What are the going rates?
 Who decides what the rates are?
 Why are they currently so high?

 The greater Seattle nanny market right now is very tight and the market trends have changed significantly since June 2020.
 There are simply not enough qualified nannies to meet the demands of Seattle.
 Many reasons are a factor in this: daycare waitlists are some areas are 2 years plus, daycares due to Covid-19 can take on less than normal amount of students, the rise in daycare costs due to Covid, the rise in schools that are now doing remote learning, and most recently the President denied entry of Au Pairs until the end of the 2020 year.
-The cost of living is so high that nannies need a certain amount to be able to afford to live here, and Amazon plays another big role.
-Everyone needs a nanny right now.
+The cost of living is so high that nannies need a certain amount to be able to afford to live here.